rohitgupta100595/Amazon-Prime-EDA/README.md

 **3. Trends Over Time: How has Amazon Prime's content library evolved?**

 **4. IMDb Ratings and Popularity: What are the highest rated or most popular shows on plateform?**

+## Bussiness Objective
+The bussiness objective of this project is to find,
+- Key Trends
+- Subscription Growth
+- User Engagement
+- Content Investment Strategies